AraMyst/PetFeedingApp/frontend/README.md

 Background color set to #DBF3F6.

-Uses a responsive grid/flex container.
+Uses a responsive flex container.

 Logo and project name appear at the top.